Legislation

 • The Commissioner’s ability to call a public hearing sooner in the complaint investigation process.
 Public Hearings are an important tool to enhance accountability and transparency in serious matters where the public interest requires a timely and transparent public hearing of the facts and circumstances.
 These hearings take place before a retired judge appointed by the OPCC, who works at arm’s length from our office to make decisions about whether police committed misconduct, what discipline should be imposed, and to recommend any changes to policies or practices to prevent the recurrence of misconduct.

-• Expanding the definition of misconduct to include demeaning and discriminatory conduct, language, jokes or gestures.
+• Expanding the definition of misconduct to include demeaning and discriminatory language, jokes or gestures.
 This change includes Indigenous and gender identity or expression, and aligns with the BC Human Rights Code.

 • The Commissioner’s ability to make binding guidelines to improve timeliness, efficiency, and effectiveness of the complaints process.
 The OPCC will be able to issue procedural guidelines that police must follow when investigating allegations of misconduct or disciplining officers.
 This includes the requirement to report concerns of possible misconduct to the OPCC, mandatory cooperation throughout an investigation, and the process for discipline proceedings.